stinkfloyd/standupstanddown-fe/infoGuide.md

 [x] get id on teams list and link to /sprint page with information

-[] when a team is selected and no sprints exist a check is made for an empty array and a modal appears to "Create a sprint"
+[ ] when a team is selected and no sprints exist a check is made for an empty array and a modal appears to "Create a sprint"

-[] add a Create a sprint button on the sprint page
+[x] add a Create a sprint button on the sprint page

+[ ] Post a sprint to `/sprints/${team_id}`

-[] populate standup cards
+[ ] populate standup cards

 [x] delete a team button

 [x] capitalize team names back from db

-[] tab through sprint days to load standUp components [link to Vue docs - tabs](https://vuejs.org/v2/guide/components-dynamic-async.html)
+[ ] tab through sprint days to load standUp components [link to Vue docs - tabs](https://vuejs.org/v2/guide/components-dynamic-async.html)

-[] "logout" view toggling for signup/sign in and replace img to default
+[ ] "logout" view toggling for signup/sign in and replace img to default

-[] join a team
+[ ] join a team

 ---